 Hardware maintenance comprises replacing cards, modules and terminals when there is a defect or for a generation change.
 Safety regulations must be observed and the step-by-step procedure must be followed.

-6. 3.
-1 Preparations
+6.3.1 Preparations

-The following preliminary steps apply to interface cards, system cards and system modules as well as to the mainboard of the communication server itself.
+The following preliminary steps apply to interface cards, system modules and the CPU module as well as to the mainboard of the SMB Controller itself.

 First steps before cards are removed or added: